 Deep monitoring of large fields in the sky allow to build up a valuable sample covering the main groups of very red stars (e.g. Hartig et al. 2011).
 From our selection criteria we expect that most of these objects will be highly evolved stars of low or intermediate mass where the red colour stems from a combination of low surface temperature and circumstellar extinction.
 The various evolutionary stages show characteristic variability pattern that allow a proper classification (RGB, AGB, post-AGB - see, e.g., Feast et al. 1989, Wood et al 1999, Lebzelter & Wood 2005).
 This helps to identify rare cases among them that help to complete our understanding of these evolutionary stages and to study their space distribution.
-As an example we point out star TYC 278-630-1 (EPIC 2018443661) of our sample (very close to active silicon).
-Its spectral classification as G9III in combination with its red near-infrared colour makes it very interesting as a possible RV Tau star.
 Not less important is the study of details in the light change, in particular for the not so well studied Carbon stars as outlined in detail in our Campaign 0 proposal.
 While the 82 days monitoring period may be seen a bit short for the study of variability in these objects, we note that the Kepler measurements will be combined with literature data and newly obtained ground based observations at the Vienna observatory.

-The figure shows the colourmagnitude diagram (CMD) for the proposed targets.
+The figure shows the colour-magnitude diagram (CMD) for the proposed targets.